Walter Scott, Jr. College of Engineering

 Cost: $500

-Students will discover solutions to engineering challenges by exploring five disciplines: mechanical, electrical, civil, biomedical, and chemical engineering through ten hands-on activities designed to simulate a collaborative lab environment and spark the imagination.
+Students ages 12 – 14, or rising 7th – 9th graders, will discover solutions to engineering challenges by exploring five disciplines: mechanical, electrical, civil, biomedical, and chemical engineering through ten hands-on activities designed to simulate a collaborative lab environment and spark the imagination.

-Each student will: build a saltwater circuit, design and build a swamp cooler, Mars rover egg-lander, and artificial bicep; create, construct, and test the strength of a bridge made of spaghetti, prosthetic leg, and clay boat; test and analyze sunscreen; create slime and have the opportunity to visit and use CSU’s state-of-the-art 3D printing and engineering laboratories.
+In the past students have built a saltwater circuit, designed and built a swamp cooler, Mars rover egg-lander, and artificial bicep; created, constructed, and tested the strength of a bridge made of spaghetti, prosthetic leg, and clay boat; tested and analyzed sunscreen; created slime.
+Students will have the opportunity to visit and use CSU’s state-of-the-art 3D printing and engineering laboratories.

 Key practices will enhance students’ critical thinking, time management, and problem-solving skills, and involve collecting and analyzing data, conducting experiments, using models, carrying out investigations, materials processing, and working with design and budget constraints.